oceanprotocol/docs/veocean-data-farming/df-intro.md

 ---
-description: An introduction to Data Farming and Ocean's core incentive streams.
+description: An introduction to Data Farming and Ocean Protocol's key incentives.
 ---
-# Data Farming & Rewards
+# Data Farming 101

 Data Farming (DF) incentivizes for growth of Data Consume Volume (DCV) in the Ocean ecosystem.

-It rewards OCEAN to pool liquidity providers (stakers) as a function of consume volume and liquidity.
+It rewards OCEAN to liquidity providers (stakers) as a function of consume volume and liquidity.
 It’s like DeFi liquidity mining, but tuned for data consumption.
 DF’s aim is to achieve a minimum supply of data for network effects to kick in, and once the network flywheel is spinning, to increase growth rate.

 ## Reward Categories
 Rewards are paid in OCEAN and distributed every week on Thursday as follow: